Below are some of the most frequently asked questions. If you cannot find an answer to your question, try putting it in the search box on the right.

 It is possible to have teeth extracted and immediately place implants into the extraction sockets – ‘Instant Implants’.
 You can even then have temporary teeth added onto these implants – ‘Instant Implants and Instant Teeth’.
-There are a few factors which can make it necessary to wait for healing after tooth removal before an implant can be placed; the main factor being if there is any sign of infection.
-If infection is present, we need to allow a healing phase of 8-12 weeks before we can place the implants.
-Don’t worry because you never need to have a gap if you don’t want one – there are all sorts of temporary solutions to make sure there is no embarrassment at any stage through the implant process.
+There are a few factors which can make it necessary to wait for healing after tooth removal, before an implant can be placed – the main factor being whether there is any sign of infection.
+If infection is present, we need to allow a healing phase of eight to twelve weeks before we can place the implants.
+Do not worry – you never need have a gap if you do not wish to have one.
+There are all sorts of temporary solutions to make sure there is no embarrassment at any stage throughout the implant process.

-If the treatment is straight forward it can be a little as 8-10 weeks from placement of the implant to fit of the final crown.
+If the treatment is straightforward, it can be a little as eight to ten weeks from placement of the implant to fit of the final crown.
 However, sometimes treatment can take longer depending on the level of complexity of your case, with some patients not finishing for up to a year.
 The exact time frame will be ascertained from your assessment at The Implant Centre.

-8. What happens if the implant fails, are there any guarantees?
+8. What happens if the implant fails and are there any guarantees?

 9. Do I need to have my tooth extracted by my dentist before coming to see you?

-You don’t need to have the tooth extracted before seeing us.
-Where possible we would like to assess the area first in order to work out the best treatment plan to replace your teeth.
-This allows us to use the care and attention needed to maintain all possible bone and simplify your treatment.
+You do not need to have the tooth extracted before seeing us.
+Where possible, we would like to assess the area first, in order to work out the best treatment plan to replace your teeth.
+This allows us to use the care and attention needed to maintain all possible bone, and simplify your treatment.
 We can then plan the timetable for treatment much more easily.
-However, if you are in pain then you can ask your dentist to carefully remove the tooth, and to clean the area carefully with consideration of implant protocols which we have taught many referring dentists.
+However, if you are in pain, you can ask your dentist to carefully remove the tooth, and to clean the area carefully with consideration of implant protocols which we have taught to many referring dentists.

 10. My teeth have been missing a long time, can I still have implants?